 Data Privacy Acts Around the World

 On a corporate level, businesses manage and exchange tonnes of data belonging to thousands of clients and millions of people.
+Some need to also check out a guide to tokenization to ensure their sensitive data is in safe hands.
 People trust companies with their private information and the inability to secure this information can land businesses in serious trouble.
 To ensure that organizations prioritize data privacy, there are several acts established around the world.

 - General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) is the most strict privacy and security law in the world, passed by the European Union.
 This law applies to any organization that collects and handles European citizens’ private information and imposes heavy penalties for non-compliance.\

 - Health Insurance Portability & Accountability Act (HIPAA)

 The Health Insurance Portability & Accountability Act (HIPAA) of 1996 includes the HIPAA Privacy Rule issued by the US Health and Human Services (HHS).
 This rule addresses the handling and disclosure of an individual’s protected health information (PHI).
 It emphasizes the right of individuals to understand how and where their private data is being used.